-- (i) cash received as winnings; - (ii) cash received in payment for credit extended by a licensee to a patron for the purposes of gaming; and - (iii) compensation received for conducting any game in which the licensee is not a part to a wager.
+- (i) cash received as winnings; - (ii) compensation received for conducting any game in which the licensee is not a part to a wager.

 For the purposes of this definition, cash or the value of noncash prizes awarded to patrons in a contest or tournament are not losses.